 Dropbox has the worst free storage amount, but you can bump it up through referrals and other activities.
-The paid plans are not too bad, honestly.
-But it really shines when it comes to app integrations, because it's supported by everything.
+The paid plans are a little expensive now, but it really shines when it comes to app integrations because it's supported by everything.

 Amazon for everything

 Chances are you're already using Amazon, so you can easily sign up for a 3-month trial of their cloud storage services.
 The Prime Photos is included with your Prime membership, and the other tiers are super reasonably priced.

 Box gives you a decent amount for free, but it loses value when you start paying.
 It's more used as a business tool rather than for personal storage.

 We may earn a commission for purchases using our links.
 Learn more.